 Using the traditional concepts of projective duality, we define a degree 3 correspondence between two members of the Hesse pencil which is invariant under diagonal action of $(\mathbb{Z}/3\mathbb{Z})^2$ acting by translation by order 3 points.
 The quotient of this correspondence is generically a smooth genus 2 curve.

-Date: 26 August 2022.
+Date: 26 August 2022, revised 13 October 2022.